 The UAE conducted its first national risk assessment on money laundering and terrorist funding in 2018, with broad participation from all relevant authorities.
-Money laundering and terrorist funding are high risks in a variety of regions, according to the assessment.
-FATF (Financial Action Task Force) reviewed the UAE in compliance with international standards in 2019 and discovered a range of areas that would benefit from a national structure to tackle money laundering and terrorist funding in order to grow further.
+According to the assessment, money laundering and terrorist funding are high risks in various regions.
+FATF (Financial Action Task Force) reviewed the UAE in compliance with international standards in 2019 and discovered a range of areas that would benefit from a national structure to tackle money laundering and terrorist funding.

 Institutional Framework for AML/CFT

-In line with the UAE’s interest in and commitment to enforcing AML/CFT legislation, the ‘Higher Committee Overseeing National Strategy on Anti-Money Laundering and Countering the Financing of Terrorism’ was formed, headed by His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation.
-Through this strategy, 12 national strategic goals are to be implemented during the period from 2020-2023.
+In line with the UAE’s interest in and commitment to enforcing AML/CFT legislation, the ‘Higher Committee Overseeing National Strategy on Anti-Money Laundering and Countering the Financing of Terrorism’ was formed and headed by His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation.
+This strategy will implement 12 national strategic goals from 2020-to 2023.

 The Governor of the Central Bank chairs the NAMLCFTC, which was founded in the year 2000.
-It is in charge of the country's strategies and efforts to tackle money laundering and terrorist financing.
+It controls the country's strategies and efforts to tackle money laundering and terrorist financing.